 When I was a student, I took advantage of my location and used Freiburg as my central base to travel to nearby places and countries.
 The Eurail pass helped to save the cost for trains, especially when I was travelling for 15 days in a row.

 I was studying in Freiburg for 4 months from the beginning of April until the end of July.
-During those months, I had plenty of opportunities to travel around the country and also neighbouring countries in Europe.
+During those months, I had plenty of opportunities to travel around the country and also neighboring countries in Europe.
 I also highly recommend for you to get the Eurail pass if you plan to travel around Europe by train.

 Since I had to live there for four months, I thought that I should check different things that are happening in this university town.

-Some of the exciting things to me were:
+Some of the exciting things were:

 - Exploring “downtown” Freiburg